unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 government agencies to publish and manage their data in an open format.
 According to their website, the Socrata Open Data Format is used by the US
 Federal government, 25 US states, 300+ US cities, and contains 4,000+ datasets for numerous US counties.

 A powerful capability of ATSD is the **ability to combine datasets** in one ATSD portal.
-We will begin by looking several general state of Iowa datasets.
+We will begin by looking at several general state of Iowa datasets.
 With a few simple, straightforward steps, we will then show you how to compute supplementary metrics to create additional, more in depth layers of analytics.

 ### Iowa Employee Compensation Dataset
 --------------------------------------

 Let us take a look at the dataset **Employee Financial Compensation by Industry in Iowa** from [data.gov](https://www.data.gov/), which looks at employee compensation by industry in Iowa.

-From 1998 to the present year, the State of Iowa has compiled total state wide employee compensation estimates in thousands of dollars, seasonally adjusted at annual rates.
+From 1998 to the present year, the state of Iowa has compiled total state wide employee compensation estimates in thousands of dollars, seasonally adjusted at annual rates.
 All dollar estimates are in current dollars (not adjusted for inflation).
 Compensation is the total remuneration, both monetary and in kind, payable by employers to employees in return for their work during the period.
 Data is published for each of the following 3 industries: